Rzi98/FIVES-champions/README.md

 <h3> 3. <u>Cover Large Ground of Areas</u> </h3>

 - Speed helps us to cover more ground but it is not enough.
 We need good search algorithms to ensure that the robot do not circle in a loop or waste to much time pan searching.
-We designed an algorithm such that the robot will never search for the same area/direction twice (unless triggered by interrupts -opp detection, etc...).
+We designed an algorithm such that the robot will never search for the same area/direction twice (unless triggered by interrupts opp detection, etc...).
 This ensures that the robot will cover as much ground as possible in the 3 minutes.
 (Refer to our code)

 <h3> 4. <u>Task Priority</u> </h3>